RIR360/development/journal/2025/september.md

 - Time flies so fast that emotional breakdown seems to be illegal.
 - Make your systems so smooth that a bunch of works goes one after another.
 - The more smoother your system is the more you can accelerate.
+- Your acceleration must be high enough to catch up with the speed of time.